pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 <!-- end -->

+> The main thing to remember is that as long as you're in the herd, you're going where it's going, and the herd is always going in circles.
+> <br/>-- <cite>Jed McKenna</cite>

 > When the student is ready the teacher will appear.
 When the student is truly ready the teacher will disappear.
 > <br/>-- <cite>Tao Te Ching</cite>